lisplate/lisplate/README.md

 ```

 Built in functions are on the `i` context, but are accessible without a context specifier.

+Added helper functions are in the `h` context.

 Parameters sent to the template via an include or through rendering are in the `p` context.